rahuldkjain/blog/content/blog/gsap-animation-series.md/4-text-plugin.md

 gsap.to(yourElement, 2, {text:{value:"This is the new text", delimiter:" "}, ease:Linear.easeNone});
 ```

-To know more about this plugin, please refer the official documentation(link in the comment section).
+To know more about this plugin, please refer the official documentation.

 ### How I made the above animation